conversations – Interview by Anika Meier – 20.04.2023

 Toledano considers himself a conceptual artist: Everything starts with an idea, and the idea determines the execution.
 Consequently, his work varies in medium, ranging from photography to installation, sculpture, painting, and video.

 Phillip Toledano is part of the exhibition ALGORITHMIC EMPATHY.
 THE PROMISES OF AI presented at the gallery in Berlin in collaboration with VerticalCrypto Art, 18-23 April, 2023.

 UPCOMING NFT DROP: ANOTHER AMERICA by Phillip Toledano will be released as part of ALGORITHMIC EMPATHY.
-THE PROMISES OF AI on 21 APRIL at 6 PM CEST on verticalcrypto.art.
-Inquire about the work via email to email@example.com.
+THE PROMISES OF AI on verticalcrypto.art.
+The date will be announced soon.
+Inquire about the work via email to firstname.lastname@example.org.